-The signal flying into space is the main message of the Telstra logo.
-The emblem is a prototype of data transfer, communication, and search for your subscriber.
-The company shows that it is able to connect with customers over the longest distances.
+The Telstra logo’s main message is the signal flying into space.
+The emblem is a prototype of data transfer, communication, and the search for your subscriber.
+The company shows that it can connect with customers over the longest distances.

 Telstra: Brand overview